 Vertical slit scan of video footage of someone eating.
 Note the interaction of the scan direction and the direction of the motion, which was chosen for optimal effects results.

-Temporal Time Axis Rotate Complete
+Temporal Time Axis Rotate Tracker

 If you think of a video sequence as a 3D cube, where the z-axis represents time, then this effect rotates the spatial-temporal video cube so that time has been shifted to be in the plane of the 2D view.
 Can create some really ethereal images or video special effects.